senseexcel/senseexcel-reporting/demo-install.md

 1. Open the Executive Dashboard App from the Hub

-2. Choose the Accounts Receivable tab
+2. Choose the Accounts Receivable sheet.

-3. Press the Edit Button for the active sheet.
+3. Press the Edit Button.

 INSERT PICTURE Demo-Report-Edit